The surgical simulation market is projected to grow at a CAGR of 24.95% to reach US$1,265.035 million by 2026 from US$266.041 million in 2019.

 Q4.
 Who are the major players in the surgical simulation market?

 A4.
-Prominent key market players in the surgical simulation market include CAE Inc., Simulab Corporation, 3D Systems, Inc. MEDICAL-X, among others.
+Prominent key market players in the surgical simulation market include CAE Inc., Simulab Corporation, 3D Systems, Inc., and MEDICAL-X, among others.

 Q5.
 What factors are anticipated to drive the surgical simulation market growth?